25Ericcheong/ruby-fundamentals/README.md

 ### Predicate Enumerable

 - Predicate methods just means methods with `?` at the end of hte method signifying a `boolean` as the output of the method.

+### Nested Collection

+- Instead of a `NoMethodError` being thrown when trying to access a nonexistent nested element.
+We can use `#dig` instead which will return a `nil` if index does not exist instead of throwing an exception.